oneeve8/kobble-data/content/feamber.md

 We think our world has to make logical sense.

 But does it?
-Make logical sense, I mean.
+Does it make logical sense?

+Does it have to make logical sense?

 We are spiritual beings dwelling in a physical body.